-9.11 In the event that development occurs on the edges of the village, the interface between the countryside and new development needs to be designed in ways that will provide a sense of enclosure to the village and prevent unchecked sprawl.
-New housing clusters also need to be of the right scale and in the right location, should not obstruct valued rural views and not be large anonymous housing estates.
+In the event that development occurs on the edges of the village, the interface between the countryside and new development needs to be designed in a way that will provide a sense of enclosure to the village, prevent unchecked sprawl and ensure that any future new areas of housing can positively respond to the landscape beyond.
+New housing clusters also need to be the right scale and in the right location, not obstruct valued rural views and not be large anonymous housing estates.

-9.12 Any new village edges must also encourage public access to the countryside beyond the village.
-A new north - south green link may be able to connect to the disused Hop Pickers railway line in the future and other links out from the parish may connect with nearby national trials, such as the Sussex Border Path.
-A task group is currently exploring these possibilities.
+Any new village edges must also encourage public access to the countryside beyond the village.
+A new north south green link may be able to connect to the disused Hop Pickers railway line in the future.
+A task group is currently exploring this possibility.

-9.13 Many residents value living close to some of the most attractive countryside in England but easy access can be frustrated through blocked footpaths or private ownerships.

-Therefore, the introduction of new access routes around the new edges of Hawkhurst as part of new developments will be one way to ensure new village edges have a sense of permanence and will reassure village residents that growth will not continue ever outwards.
+Many residents value living close to some of the most attractive countryside in England but easy access can be frustrated through blocked footpaths or private ownerships.
+Opening up more land around the new edges of Hawkhurst to create highly-valued recreational routes will be one way to ensure the new village edges have a sense of permanence and will reassure village residents that growth will not continue ever outwards.